-Why Are Film and Theater Adaptations Sometimes so Different From the Originals?
+Why Are Film and Theater Adaptations So Different From the Originals?

 Marionette Women is about a retired belly dancer who changes careers to work as a marriage counselor.
 All characters in the novel are women, and the only male character (who is adored by all the females) is absent as the story unfolds.
 The author is usually thought of as a feminist.
 However, she argues that her message is to urge women (and men), through her story, to respect and cherish independence and distinction.
 In other words, she counsels people to avoid being the marionettes.